All 15 Journey Albums in Order of Release Date

 13. The Place in Your Heart

-“Revelation,” the thirteenth studio album by American rock band Journey, marked a significant chapter in the band’s history as their first featuring lead singer Arnel Pineda.
-The album boasted 11 new songs and 11 re-recorded greatest hits, all showcasing Pineda’s vocal prowess.
-Additionally, the North American version included a DVD capturing the band’s energetic March 8, 2008 concert in Las Vegas.
-Notable singles like “Never Walk Away,” “Where Did I Lose Your Love,” and “After All These Years,” penned by Neal Schon and Jonathan Cain, found success on the adult contemporary charts.
-The album received positive reviews, lauding Pineda’s vocals and the band’s return to form.
-A bonus track, “Let It Take You Back,” was included in the European release.
+“Revelation” was the thirteenth studio album by the American rock band Journey, which was the first to feature their new lead singer, Arnel Pineda.
+It includes 11 new tracks and 11 re-recorded greatest hits, both proving the vocals of Pineda.
+Added to this in the North American version was a DVD of the band performing dynamically on March 8, 2008, in Las Vegas.
+Other notable singles included “Never Walk Away,” “Where Did I Lose Your Love,” and “After All These Years,” both written by Neal Schon and Jonathan Cain, did very well on the adult contemporary charts.
+The album earned very good reviews; many praised Pineda’s vocals and the band’s return to form.
+An extra track, “Let It Take You Back,” was included in the European release.

 journey albums Eclipse image